We are a small privately run, homely nursery, registered for 48 children from the age of 3 months until they are ready to leave for school.

 The nursery also has the right to give immediate notice if fees are more than two weeks in arrears.

-To register with the nursery a completed pre-registration form, along with a non-refundable administration fee of £50 should be handed to the nursery.
+To register with the nursery a completed pre-registration form, along with a non-refundable administration fee of £500 should be handed to the nursery.
+The £500 will then come off your first months fees.
 This will be sent to you if we can accommodate your childcare requirements.

 Priority will be given to siblings of children already attending the nursery.